Sundays at UUFCO

 Volunteers are available in the Gathering Hall to answer questions about our congregation, Unitarian Universalism, and upcoming activities.
 After a social time, a chime is our signal to move through the great doors and into the more contemplative atmosphere of our Sanctuary for the morning service.

 Our services begin with the ringing of our temple bell and a musical prelude.
 Services weave together words, music, and silence, combining familiar rituals and informal moments inspiring us to pursue our spiritual journey and challenging us to live out our UU principles.
 Most services have elements in common—short readings, hymns and songs, chalice lighting and extinguishing, reciting of our covenant, sharing of joys and sorrows, a time of meditation, a sermon or talk, and an offering.
-All children are included in the first part of the service; after children’s time, the congregation sings our 3rdgrade and younger children to their classrooms for a children’s chapel experience.
-Children and youth 4thgrade and above participate in the service.
-Supporting materials are available to help them engage in the service.
+All children are included in the first part of the service; during the 9 a.m. service, the congregation sings our children to their classrooms after the Time for All Ages.
+Childcare for children 3 and younger is provided during the 9 and 11 a.m. services.

 Our Minister preaches three times a month from September through June and occasionally throughout the summer.
 Other services are lay-led or feature guest speakers.
 On Sundays when the minister is not preaching, and especially during the summer months, we use a variety of alternative formats including panels, guest presentations, and programs featuring music and the arts.
 Sermons and presentations offer inspiration and spiritual nourishment, intellectual challenge, intergenerational connections, and exploration of the living traditions of Unitarian Universalism.
 We have several multigenerational services during the year where all ages share in the service together.
 Highlights of the church year include the Ingathering Service and Water Ceremony in the fall, Solstice and Christmas Eve services in winter, and Easter Sunday and Flower Ceremony in the spring.